 A journalist, who had criticised the Sudan government was held for two months without charge and then released.
 Upon his release, he was abducted by unknown perpetrators, burnt and dumped near a graveyard. (report)

 What should you do?

-What you should do depends on many variables in that scenario, your training and the risk you are willing to take.
-One strategy clearly cannot work for all situations, and the risk of injury, death and trauma is cannot be eliminated no matter what you choose.
+What you should do depends on many variables in that scenario.
+It also depends on your training and the risk you’re willing to take.
+One strategy clearly cannot work for all situations, and the risk of injury, death and trauma cannot be eliminated no matter what you choose.

 We can only make general suggestions on what is sensible to do.
 But what you choose to do is totally up to your judgment.
 We will not be held responsible or liable for the recommendation and tips given here.